Yin Yoga & PregnancySep 08, 2022

-The answer is related to the fact that pregnancy causes the body to produce relaxin – a hormone that helps "relax" a woman's body during late pregnancy in preparation for childbirth.
+The answer is related to two main factors: the danger of excessive compression on the baby, and the fact that pregnancy causes the body to produce relaxin – a hormone that helps "relax" a woman's body during late pregnancy in preparation for childbirth.

-Even though it may feel really good to stretch so much more deeply than the body is accustomed to, there is a danger in over-doing it during pregnancy.
+Even though it may feel really good to stretch so much more deeply than she is accustomed to, there is a danger in over-doing it.
 Women can experience cramping and pain in the pelvis, particularly the sacroiliac and hip joints.

-The more dangerous time may be after giving birth, because yin's tendence to expand the body's range of motion may be exactly the opposite of what the body needs.
+The more dangerous time may be after giving birth, because yin yoga's tendency to expand the body's range of motion may be exactly the opposite of what the body needs during this time of recovery.
 Postpartum yoga should support the natural processes of the core and pelvic tissues to find more strength and stability.
 Gentle pilates, walking and gentle postnatal hatha yoga will be better choices than deep yin stretches.

 How long should a woman wait after birth before resuming or starting a yin yoga practice?
-The amount of time that your joints are vulnerable will vary from woman to woman, but often she can feel when her core has returned back to its former state.
-If the mother is breastfeeding, her body continues to produce more relaxin, which means it will extend the period that the mother should refrain from stretching deeply.
+The amount of time that her joints are vulnerable will vary from woman to woman, but often she can feel when her core is ready to return to its former state.
+If the mother is breastfeeding, her body continues to produce more relaxin, which means it will extend the period she should refrain from stretching deeply.

 Another consideration is the exhaustion that many women experience after giving birth.
 There may be little time to claim for self care after having a baby, and once a new mother gets an hour to spend on the yoga mat, she may tend to go too far.